A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 Native method: Setting up "Intelligent Triage"

 Zendesk’s own feature for this is called Intelligent Triage.
-It uses an AI model to guess a ticket's intent, sentiment, and language.
-Once you enable it, the tool adds tags and populates custom fields on new tickets with things like "intent__refund_request" or "sentiment__negative".
+It uses a sophisticated AI model to detect a ticket's intent, sentiment, and language.
+Once you enable it, the tool adds tags and populates custom fields on new tickets with things like "intentrefund_request" or "sentimentnegative".

 Here’s a quick overview of how to get it going.

-4. Build your triggers: The AI itself doesn't actually route anything, it just adds the tags.
-It's on you to make those tags do something useful.
-You’ll need to go into your Zendesk triggers and create rules based on the AI's output.
+4. Build your triggers: The AI provides the intelligence, and you define the action.
+You’ll go into your Zendesk triggers and create rules based on the AI's output.
 For instance, you could set up a trigger that says, "If the Intent field is 'Refund Request', then assign the ticket to the 'Billing Team' group."

-A screenshot showing how to build triggers in Zendesk based on the AI's output.
+A screenshot showing how to build triggers in Zendesk based on the AI

-A screenshot showing how to build triggers in Zendesk based on the AI's output.
+A screenshot showing how to build triggers in Zendesk based on the AI

-A better way: Use eesel AI to automate ticket tagging
+A complementary way: Use eesel AI to automate ticket tagging

-Zendesk's native tool is a start, but for teams that need really accurate, highly customized workflows, it can feel a bit limited.
-An integration like eesel AI for Zendesk is built to get around these roadblocks.
-Best of all, you can get it up and running in a few minutes.
+Zendesk's native tool is an industry leader, but for teams that need specialized customized workflows or work on different plan levels, an integration like eesel AI for Zendesk is a great addition.
+Best of all, it works right within the Zendesk ecosystem and you can get it up and running in a few minutes.

-Here’s how you can build a smarter automation workflow.
+Here’s how you can build a complementary automation workflow.

 Connect your knowledge sources

 The accuracy of any AI really boils down to its training data.
-Zendesk's AI is stuck looking at just one source, but eesel AI can connect to all of your company knowledge, no matter where it lives.
+While Zendesk focuses on your CRM data, eesel AI can connect to additional knowledge sources to provide more context.

 First, you connect your Zendesk account with a single click.
-Right away, eesel AI starts learning from your past tickets, macros, and help center articles.
-This helps it pick up on your brand voice, common customer issues, and what a good resolution looks like.
+Right away, eesel AI starts learning from your past tickets, macros, and help center articles to align with your established Zendesk setup.

 But you don't have to stop there.
 You can easily connect dozens of other apps.
 Link your team’s wikis in Confluence or Notion, pull in guides from Google Docs and PDFs, or even connect it to Slack.
-When you give the AI a full picture of your business, you get much more accurate and context-aware intent detection than any tool stuck in a silo can offer.
+By giving the AI a full picture of your business knowledge, you enhance the already strong intent detection capabilities within your workflow.

 An infographic demonstrating how eesel AI connects to multiple knowledge sources.